 – Track Electives

-Students using previous courses to fulfill core requirements may complete the 30 graduate points by selecting additional graduate courses; at most 3 points overall may be from "non-CS/non-technical" graduate courses.
+- Students using previous courses to fulfill core requirements may complete the 30 graduate points by selecting additional graduate courses; at most 3 points overall may be from “non-CS/non-track” graduate courses.

 Please use the Degree Progress Check to keep track of your requirements.